jklynch/mr-fitty/README.tex.md

 XANES spectrum fitting is a basic application of linear least squares: given the spectrum of an unknown sample and a library of reference specta find the combination of references that best fit the unknown.
-Fitting each individual group of references to the unknown is trivial, but selecting the 'best' combination of references is problematic because comparing fits with differing numbers of reference spectra is not always straightforward.
+Fitting each individual group of references to the unknown is trivial, but selecting the 'best' combination of references is problematic because comparing fits with different numbers of reference spectra is not always straightforward.

+A very simple example illustrates the difficulty.
+Consider the case of two reference spectra being fit to an unknown spectrum.
+Call unknown X and the references A and B. There are three combinations of references to be tested: {A}, {B}, and {A, B}.

 A common measure of a fit's quality is the 'mean squared error' (MSE) defined by